TheTeejers/schelper-brew/README.md

 ### Steps to Automate
 get ver. number
-- get new version number from user open new release
+- get new version number from user
+- get release comments from the user.  if any

+open new release
 - add tag of new version number to master
 - push tag to master

 update schelper-brew
 - download the tar file of latest release
 - get sha256 sum of release